taustation-fan/userscripts/README.md

 "Market > Public Marker", each listing includes the quantity you already own.
 Hover your mouse over the quantity to view on which stations your items are stored.
 Remember to revisit "Coretechs > Storage" after storing any new items.

+## Verbose Inventory

+`verbose-inventory.user.js` will cause full item names to be shown in the player's inventory & storage space.
+It also widens the spacing between rows (where necessary), to make room for the extra text.